byrd-polar/fluid-earth/README.md

 webpage contexts where the full application is not needed.
 Refer to the [documentation](webcomponent/README.md) for more info on using the web component.

-## Kiosk mode

-Fluid Earth can be run in a kiosk mode that prevents users from navigating away from the application.
-This requires the Chrome browser.
-To set up kiosk mode:

-- Open Chrome and go to https://fluid-earth.byrd.osu.edu/#dmode=true (or, if you're running your own instance, go to its root page with `#dmode=true` appended at the end).

-- Go to the "..." menu in the upper-right corner and click "More Tools", "Create Shortcut".

-- Change the text to "Fluid Earth kiosk" and click "Create".

-- Right-click the new shortcut and click "Properties".
-In the "Target" field, scroll to the end and add ` --kiosk` (be sure to include the space).
-Click OK.

-- Double-click the shortcut to open the app.

-- Hit "F11" to go to fullscreen.

-- Remove the keyboard from the display (since users would be able to use key commands to circumvent kiosk mode).